project-imas/about/README.md

 1. *Secure Foundation Control*
    - Cipherlib, crypto manager, keychain crypto
 2. *AppPassword Control*
-   - Allows custom iOS user authentication mechanism
+   - Custom iOS user authentication mechanism (self resetting passcode and security questions)
 3. *PasscodeCheck Control*
    - Allows an application to verify if an iOS passcode has been set and what complexity.
 Based on this, an application can programtically decide to execute fully or in a degraded state given this system evidence
 4. *Encrypted Core Data*